 should contact this office for any question regarding academic status.

-standards (See chart above) and has passed at least six hours, he or she will be placed
+(See chart above) and has passed at least six hours, he or she will be placed on academic

 A student on academic warning must comply with the program of study for students